8 Things You’ll Never See in Hotels Again

 When you think about it, the "room keys" you get when you check into a hotel really aren't keys at all.
 More likely than not, the desk clerk gives you a plastic card that you tap or swipe to access your room.
 But hotels did used to give guests regular old metal keys.
 Before the advent of plastic key cards in the 1970s, travelers unlocked their rooms with traditional metal keys attached to "key fobs."
 These large plastic tags were useful in a couple different ways: They usually had the name and address of the hotel, as well as the guest's room number, printed right on them.
 And if you happened to forget to drop your key off after you left the hotel, the key fobs contained a small stamp reading "Guaranteed Postage Paid."
 You could just place the key in a mailbox and it would make its way back to the hotel.
 It was less costly for hotels to pay for the postage than it was for them to replace the key.
 Learn the secrets hotels won't tell you.

 Before the days of computers, hotels kept their guest logs in handwritten books, with each guest signing in.
 Hotel owners eventually realized, though, that anyone wandering up to the hotel could peruse the book.
 With the realization (aided by films like Psycho) that this constituted something of an invasion of privacy at best and a potential danger to guests at worst, guest books were relegated to hotel history.
-Sometimes you will still see guest books in small, quaint resorts or B&Bs, but even then they’re mostly for guests to leave feedback rather than list their personal info.
-These are the hotel chains with the worst reputations.
+Sometimes you will still see guest books in small, quaint resorts or B&Bs, but even then they're mostly for guests to leave feedback rather than list their personal info.
+These are the 13 things you should never ask hotel staff.

 No, not Google—"Googie."
 If that term is unfamiliar to you, you probably weren't alive during the Space Age.
 In the 1950s, this colorful, futuristic, impossible-to-miss style of architecture represented America's optimism and the post-war era of prosperity and consumerism.
 And though plenty of hotels and motels did use it for their signs, the Googie features were not unique to the hospitality industry.
 Googie made its mark on everything from diners to Disney parks to entire buildings.
 Tacky to some, charmingly retro to others, Googie architecture is far less common nowadays.
 If you want a hotel experience reminiscent of the good old days, visit one of America's best retro hotels.